 An investigation into the incident found that Eldredge had been frequenting pharmacists around the lake to purchase morphine, and that at the time of the accident he had either fallen asleep or was in a drug-induced stupor.
 According to one account, “Eldredge was never convicted for the steamer's destruction in any official court of inquiry, but he was found guilty in the court of public opinion.”

 Shortly after the metal towers were erected, the government was feeling the pinch of the Great Depression and decided to dispose of valuable surplus property on Lake Champlain.
-The Split Rock Lighthouse was thus sold to Mary Hun of Albany in 1931 for $2700.
-The Greek Revival dwelling and carriage house has been well maintained by the succession of owners.
+Split Rock Lighthouse was thus sold to Mary Hun of Albany in 1931 for $2,700.
+The Greek Revival dwelling and carriage house have been well maintained by the succession of owners.
 Since 1959, the station has been in the possession of the Heurich family.

 Located on Split Rock Point, roughly four miles southeast of Essex.
 The lighthouse is privately owned.
 Grounds/dwelling/tower closed.